-27 years outdoors haven't been easy on WR963 and she shows her age in several areas.
+Three decades outside haven't been easy on WR963 and she shows her age in several areas.
 Although there have been several repaints, there are areas of corrosion on the lower wing skins, inner landing gear door valences and in the bomb bay floor.

 Other airframe projects currently being carried out include the replacement of damaged or defective engine cowling panels, work to restore the bomb doors to full length, and continuing efforts battling against seized fasteners to get each and every access panel on the aircraft opened up.

-Each of the Rolls Royce Griffon 58 engines puts out 2,450hp from its 37 litre capacity, with two 13 foot diameter DeHavilland contra rotating propellers soaking it all up.
-They took quite a bit of fettling to keep them sweet, with three engined landings a common occurence towards the end of service.
+Each of the Rolls Royce Griffon 58 engines puts out 2,450hp from its 37 litre capacity, with two 13 foot diameter de Havilland contra-rotating propellers soaking it all up and giving "The Growler" its growl.
+They took quite a bit of fettling to keep them sweet, with three engined landings a common occurrence towards the end of service.

 Ongoing projects with the engines include replacement of the booster coil units which have been prone to failing recently, the cleaning of all the oil filters, chasing a false crankcase pressure warning, and the tracking down of some minor oil leaks on No 1 engine.